makersacademy/takeaway-challenge/README.md

 About
 -----
 This is the Week 2 Makers Academy Challenge, built in one weekend, using Ruby.
-The task was to create a program which satisfies the following user stories
+The task was to create a program which the user interacts with in irb, and which satisfies the following user stories

 ```
 As a customer